-earliest Sherman tanks were provided with "direct vision" ports
+The earliest Sherman tanks were designed with "direct vision" ports

-installed in the driver's and assistant driver's positions.
-Although
+installed at the front of the driver's and assistant driver's hoods.
+The

-splash.
-Ultimately, direct vision was ordered eliminated on June 24
+the entry of bullet splash.
+Ultimately, direct vision was ordered

-cast hulls and August 13 1942 for welded hulls.
-It would take some months
+August 1942 for welded hulls.
+It would take some months before the

 redesigned drivers' hoods could enter production, and several thousand